marinakiseleva/thex_model/README.md

 Directory that contains existing models - which differ based on the underlying computation of probabilities.
 Each uses kernel density estimation per class.

 ### binary_model
 Binary Classifiers: Treats each class as a separate binary classification problem and reports probability of each class versus all other classes.
-A multivariate Kernel Density Estimate (KDE) is estimated for each class, and for all the samples not with that class.
+For each class, a multivariate Kernel Density Estimate (KDE) is estimated for the samples in that class, and a separate KDE for all the other samples not in the class.

 ### ind_model
 Ensemble Classifier: Same as binary model except resulting probabilities are normalized together to get multiclass probabilities.